MUICT-SERU/muict-seru.github.io/projects.md

 </tr>
 <tr>
   <td>ISO29110 vs Agile development</td>
   <td>ISO29110 is a software development process standard for a very small entity (i.e., a small development team).
-This project aims to explore the relationations between the standard and Agile methodology in order to develop a guidance for Agile teams who want to adopt ISO29110.</td>
+This project aims to explore the relationships between the standard and Agile methodology in order to develop a guidance for Agile teams who want to adopt ISO29110.</td>
 </tr>
 <tr>
   <td>Understanding how Agile teams estimate story points</td>